 How Can a Person Qualify For This Deduction?

-The types of buildings that are eligible for this tax deduction are commercial buildings, factories, parking garages, warehouses, and family housings that have four or more stories.
+According to the national tax experts bbb guidelines, the types of buildings that are eligible for this tax deduction are commercial buildings, factories, parking garages, warehouses, and family housings that have four or more stories.
 When it comes to federal, local or state government, examples would include schools, dormitories, university buildings, jails, airport terminals.

 If you want to be eligible for this deduction, you are required to work with an outside specialized engineer that will have your building certified to be energy efficient.
 The engineer will assess the total possible energy savings that could add up for that particular tax year.
 You may receive the entire tax deduction if the expert engineer decides that there the building saves up to 50% of energy usage due to energy efficient upgrades and features.